 It’s a controversial statement because our education system (or at least the system I grew up with in the UK) is geared towards the individual.
 You learn on your own, you are tested on your own and move up or down social and academic ranks based on your own performance.
 I’m not condemning the education system, merely pointing out that it prizes individual effort over collaboration.
 Which is, in my opinion, counter productive for real progress.

 If you already believe that teams can achieve more than individuals then that’s probably because there exist supporting anecdotes wherever you choose to look.
 Cycling for example, a notoriously individual activity, now the elite races are won only as part of a team.
 The discovery of water on Mars, only possible by teams of hundreds designing, building and operating the most advanced satellites.
-But I work for a data led company so let’s look at some data.
-In fact I’m going to choose perhaps the most individualistic environment possible, the top of our education system, the Nobel prize.
+There are countless more anecdotal examples, but I work for a data led company so let’s look at some data.
+In fact I’m going to choose data from perhaps the most individualistic environment possible, the pinnacle of our education system, the Nobel prize.

 In almost every discipline the pinnacle of human intellect is increasingly being reached through collaboration.